 They lack purpose.
-These students don’t have a real interest in being at college.
-When I ask them why they’re in college, they say their parents made them go or they didn’t know what else to do after high school.
-They tend to fail out because they’re not invested in the process, so aren’t willing to do the work.
+These students don’t have a genuine interest in being at college.
+When I ask them why they’re in college, they say their parents made them go or didn’t know what else to do after high school.
+They tend to fail out because they’re not invested in the process, so they aren’t willing to do the work.

 They have poor self-management skills.
-These students are smart, but they may struggle with time management, organization and other skills needed for college success.
-I can identify these students fairly quickly too.
+These students are bright, but they may struggle with time management, organization, and other skills needed for college success.
+I can identify these students reasonably quickly too.
 They show up for class completely unprepared and regularly ask to turn in assignments late.

 They have mental health issues.
-Sometimes students come to campus with preexisting mental health issues, but many students begin to experience these for the first time in college.
-The transition from high school to college is stressful and can cause issues such as anxiety and depression to arise.
-I’ve seen cases where students’ mental health issues are serious enough that they need to leave school.
+Sometimes students come to campus with preexisting mental health issues, but many begin to experience these for the first time in college.
+The transition from high school to college is stressful and can cause problems such as anxiety and depression to arise.
+I’ve seen cases where students’ mental health issues are severe enough that they need to leave school.

 Unplanned pregnancy.
 This happens a lot more often than you think.